ZhihongShao/ZhihongShao.github.io/_pages/about.md

 Research Highlights
 ======
-Tool-Augmented Large Language Models
+LLM Multi-Step Reasoning & Tool Augmentation
++ **Train LLMs to Integrate Tool Use into Generation:** [ToRA](https://arxiv.org/abs/2309.17452) (ToRA-34B is the first open-source TOOL-AUGMENTED LLM scoring over 50% on the competition-level MATH dataset);
++ **Improve Math Reasoning in LLMs via Math Training and RL:** [DeepSeekMath](https://arxiv.org/abs/2402.03300) (DeepSeekMath 7B is the first open-source LLM scoring over 50% WITHOUT RELYING ON TOOLS on the competition-level MATH dataset);
 + **Optimize LLM-Tool Interaction and Adapt Tools for LLMs based on the Interaction Data:** [Iter-RetGen](https://arxiv.org/abs/2305.15294) with generation-augmented retrieval and generation-augmented retrieval adaptation;
-+ **Train LLMs to Integrate Tool Use into Generation:** [ToRA](https://arxiv.org/abs/2309.17452) (ToRA-34B is the first open-source LLM scoring over 50% on the competition-level MATH dataset);
 + **Inference-Time Optimization:** (i) Prompt Optimization: [Synthetic Prompting](https://arxiv.org/abs/2302.00618) for automatically synthesizing high-quality CoT demonstrations; (ii) Self-Correction based on Feedback from Tools: [Critic](https://arxiv.org/abs/2305.11738) (Basically the first paper to show that current LLMs struggle with intrinsic self-correction and propose tool-aided correction for more stable improvements).

 <!-- Education